nyreehinton/content-ops-starter/content/pages/index.md

                 <h1 class="hero-title">Welcome to My Portfolio</h1>
                 <p class="hero-description">
-                    A collection of my work as an Equity Analyst & Product Manager within the Financial sector spanning technology & consumer markets, M&A strategy, and ETF analytics—crafted with architectural primers.
+                    A collection of my work as an Equity Analyst & Product Manager within the Financial sector spanning technology & consumer markets, M&A strategy, and ETF analytics.
                 </p>
                 <a href="#expertise" class="hero-cta">
                     VIEW PORTFOLIO